 Print Ups Your Professionalism

 In the above mentioned survey, 85% of consumers said they were more likely to rely on small business that had professionally printed business cards, flyers, and other material.
 If you are a startup, print can be extra important, because you don’t have years of experience (or a longstanding client base) to build trustworthiness upon.
 If you are a new business, marketing emails can surreptitiously get dumped into the ‘spam’ box of the person you are trying to reach, especially if your name is unknown to them.
+Websites like MyCreativeShop have many custom templates for print material to choose from which can be especially helpful for new businesses that are looking for unique and creative ideas to increase their brand’s awareness.

 By sending printed information or handing out business cards to your target clients, you are offering them the chance to store this information for later use.
 Of course, clients won’t necessarily be hanging onto your printed material indefinitely.
 But they may do so as long as the information remains pertinent.